-If the matter remains unresolved or you wish to escalate your complaint, please raise it with the Line Manager or Head of Department, whose details will have been provided when we confirmed instructions to act on your behalf.
-If you are not satisfied with the outcome you may contact our complaints partner whose contact details are:
+If the matter remains unresolved or you wish to escalate your complaint, please raise it with your solicitor’s Line Manager or Head of Department, whose contact details will have been provided when we confirmed instructions to act on your behalf.

 We will acknowledge all complaints within two working days and provide you with a copy of our complaints procedure.

 We will deal with complaints fairly and promptly and update you on the progress of your complaint at appropriate times.

 We will investigate the facts fully and write to you at the end of our investigation to tell you what we have done and what we propose to do to resolve your complaint.
 Where possible, we will aim to do this within 21 days of the date of our letter of acknowledgement.

 If your complaint has not been satisfactorily resolved within 8 weeks following the making of a complaint you are entitled to: